Melissa Villy discovers more about Rose and Paige Tico as she joins them on a mission to fight the First Order in Elizabeth Wein’s novel

 Throughout the book, we learn a bit about Rose and Paige’s homeworld of Hays Minor, how they lived with their family, what they did there, and how they got their pendants.
 The knowledge of the pendants’ origin makes Paige clutching hers before she dies and Rose’s attachment to hers in The Last Jedi all the more meaningful.
 They aren’t just matching pendants, they were gifts from their parents before leaving home and fit together to make the symbol for their home system.

 In addition to General Organa’s brief appearance, there is also a brief appearance by Vice Admiral Holdo.
 The new characters of freedom fighter Casca Panzoro and squadron commander Fossil round out the leadership positions we see.
-All four are older women, a move that reflects what fans have been clamoring to see by showing proper representation of women of all ages as part of the wider Star Wars story.
+All four are older women, a move that reflects what fans have been clamoring to see by showing a proper representation of women of all ages as part of the wider Star Wars story.

 Wein is herself a pilot and according to a blurb in the back of the book, got to fly a Lancaster Bomber as research.
 Her knowledge of flight, specifically WWII bomber flights, really shows here as she describes the flight of Hammer and how a bomber and its crew operate.
 She describes the battles with the TIE fighters in believable detail that kept me on the edge of my seat to see who would make it.
-Of course, even though I knew it would eventually happen, when one bomber didn’t I gasped out loud in shock.
-The name of one of the Cobalt bombers, Belle, made me think of the real life WWII bomber Memphis Belle which was one of the first USAF bomber to complete 25 combat missions with its crew intact, and I wonder if that was intentional.
+Of course, even though I knew it would eventually happen when one bomber didn’t I gasped out loud in shock.
+The name of one of the Cobalt bombers, Belle, made me think of the real-life WWII bomber Memphis Belle which was one of the first USAF bombers to complete 25 combat missions with its crew intact, and I wonder if that was intentional.
 If so, I wonder how many of the other bombers names pay homage to real bombers.

 My only issue with the novel is that sometimes Rose speaks in a rather young voice.
 I was questioning how old she and Paige were supposed to be, and since their ages are not given on Wookieepedia, it made it hard to determine.
 However, since the target audience for this book is children ages 8 and up, it should not be a problem with them.
-There were also some parts of the writing style that I felt didn’t match up with what I’ve previously read from Wein, specifically facts that were repeated one too many times, but again this is for a younger audience and it shouldn’t be an issue from their perspective.
+There were also some parts of the writing style that I felt didn’t match up with what I’ve previously read from Wein, specific facts that were repeated one too many times, but again this is for a younger audience and it shouldn’t be an issue from their perspective.

 Black, Red, and Shades of Grey